 How did you come up with the name OmMade?

-Radhika: My mom suggested the name “OmMade” since it is a nice combination of both my culture and process.
+Radhika: I didn't - my mom did!
+My mom suggested the name OmMade (sounds like "homemade") since it is a nice combination of both my culture and my process.
 I added the “With Love,” because that is how I make all my food!